Atoroe/TCA_CleanArchitecture_SwiftUI_Demo/README.md

   - Consider feature flags for experimental UI variations.
   - Add a GitHub Actions (or similar) workflow for build + test + lint on PRs.
   - Add UseCase tests to validate domain logic independently of repositories.
-  - Pull-to-refresh and load-more pagination affordances.
-  - Add a grid layout where it improves scannability.